uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ![
 Normalized input variable Model using SVR, with tuned hyperparameters C = 50, gamma = 0.02.
 (1) Training Data (2) Testing Data
-](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_normed_2.png "Normalized SVR Model") "LR"){#fig:SVR_Normalized width="700px"}
+](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_normed_2.png "Normalized SVR Model"){#fig:SVR_Normalized width="700px"}

 From figure @fig:SVR_Normalized, it can be seen that after normalizing the input variables (with tuned hyperparameters), the model did not yield a better rmse.
 It has a rmse of ~8 to 8.5 MPa which his comparable to the rmse without normalization of ~8.5 MPa.